Pikliz

 Haiti's pickled-cabbage condiment with scotch bonnet, carrot, and lime — sharp-hot-sour relish served alongside every fried meat or starch, the table's mandatory third element.

-Pikliz (Kreyòl pickling) is the green-cabbage-and-pepper relish that accompanies griot, fried plantains, accra (codfish fritters), and tassot — basically any fried Haitian thing.
+Pikliz (the name is from the Kreyòl word for pickling, akin to French piquer, to sting) is the cabbage-and-pepper relish that accompanies griot, fried plantains (bannann peze), accra (saltcod fritters), and tassot (fried beef) — basically any fried Haitian thing.
 The scotch bonnet content is non-negotiable: usually 4-6 peppers per jar, with seeds.
-The lime juice extracts color from carrots and turns the whole jar sunset-orange in 24 hours.
-A jar lives in every Haitian fridge — it gets fierier as it sits.
+Lime juice adds a bright second layer of acid, while the shredded carrot turns the whole jar sunset-orange.
+A jar lives in every Haitian fridge — it gets fierier as it sits, and keeps for months, even up to a year refrigerated.

 A forkful of pikliz alongside hot griot: cool cabbage crunch, eyewatering scotch bonnet heat, sharp lime-vinegar acid, sweet shaved carrot.
 The contrast with greasy fried pork is the whole point — fat needs sour-spicy to live.

-Pikliz is a lacto-vinegar pickle — the salt draws moisture from the cabbage cells, the vinegar lowers pH below 4 to prevent spoilage, and the scotch bonnet's capsaicin gets infused into the brine and the cabbage.
-The 24-hour rest is critical: at hour 0, the vegetables are firm and the heat is on the surface; at hour 24, the brine has equilibrated and the heat is distributed throughout.
+Pikliz is essentially a vinegar pickle — the salt draws moisture from the cabbage cells and firms the shreds, the vinegar lowers the pH enough to suppress spoilage, and the scotch bonnet's capsaicin gets infused into the brine and the cabbage.
+(A slower lacto-fermented version, left three to six weeks, exists too.)
+The day-or-two rest is critical: at the start the vegetables are firm and the heat is on the surface; after a day or two the brine has equilibrated and the heat is distributed throughout.

 Variations